shakacode/react-webpack-rails-tutorial/README.md

 (Want to become a contributor?
 [Contact us](mailto:contact@shakacode.com) for an Slack team invite!
 Also, see ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).)

+# React on Rails Pro!
+Justin is currently working with a couple contributors on some new private examples that incorporate ShakaCode's best practices for industrial strength apps using React on Rails.
+If you're interested in getting access to these and/or contributing, [email justin@shakacode.com](mailto:justin@shakacode.com).
+Technologies will include Webpack v2, Yarn, CSS Modules, Bootstrap v4, Redux-Saga, Normalizr, Reselect, etc.

 # ShakaCode Community
 Please [Subscribe](https://app.mailerlite.com/webforms/landing/l1d9x5) to keep in touch with Justin Gordon and [ShakaCode](http://www.shakacode.com/).
 I intend to send a monthly summary including announcements of new releases of bootstrap-loader and React on Rails and of our latest [blog articles](https://blog.shakacode.com) and tutorials.
 Subscribers will also have access to **exclusive content**, including tips and examples.